 - Should you get a design patent or a utility patent?

-We offer a patentability search (aka novelty search, knockout search).
-The search is designed to determine whether your invention is new and nonobvious.
+Our search is designed to determine whether your invention is new and nonobvious.
 The process used to search for prior art is the same search process used by the USPTO.
-Oftentimes, the search yields direct hits which knock out your chances of getting a patent.
-Many times, it results in the prior art which is close to but not identical to your invention.
-We get to see what we can and can’t get a patent on.
-We use this to help us prepare the patent application.
-We focus our efforts on the areas (i.e., white space) to increase your chances of getting a patent.
+Oftentimes, our search yields direct hits which knock out your chances of getting a patent.
+We’ll let you know when that happens.
+This means you can’t get a patent, but it also means that you won’t waste your time and money trying to get a patent.

-Preparation of Patent Application
+Step 3: Preparation of Patent Application

 We also help you to secure patents worldwide through the filing of a Patent Cooperation Treaty application or patent applications in the patent offices of foreign countries with our network of foreign patent associates.
 Read more about the pros and cons of worldwide patent protection.

-Examination of Patent Application
+Step 4: Examination of the Patent Application

-We will prepare a response to those objections and rejections and can also prepare an appeal to the Patent Trial and Appeal Board should examination before the examiner is at a stalemate.
+We will prepare a response to those objections and rejections and can also prepare an appeal to the Patent Trial and Appeal Board should examine before the examiner is at a stalemate.
 Each step of the way, we will explain the objections, rejections and the arguments we are going to present to overcome them.

 Working with Clients Throughout Orange County & Beyond